Part XII - A New Direction

 Early 1975 saw the release of two films scored by Ifukube, Terror of Mechagodzilla (Mekagojira no gyakushû), released on March 15, and The Door Has Opened (Tobira wa hirakareta), released on April 22.
 Terror of Mechagodzilla is a direct sequel to 1974's Godzilla vs. Mechagodzilla, directed by Jun Fukuda and scored by Masaru Sato, in which Toho's famous titan dukes it out with a robotic version of himself that is under the control of dastardly space aliens from "the Third Planet of the Black Hole."
 Terror of Mechagodzilla was directed by Ishiro Honda, who briefly came out of retirement to oversee the production of the film.
 Honda's involvement likely explains Ifukube's participation: the two greatly enjoyed working together.

-There are other parts of the Terror of Mechagodzilla score worthy of mention: for a flashback scene made up of black and white still photographs depicting Dr. Mafune's forced explusion from an oceanogrpahic research institute, Ifukube wrote a splendidly creepy solo for the combo organ that would not be out of place in a gothic horror film and, at the conclusion of the film after Godzilla has vanquished his enemies, he returns to the sea as a touchingly bittersweet melody overtakes the soundtrack.
-In this moment, it is as if Ifukube is not only saying his goodbyes to Godzilla but also to his revered colleague, Ishiro Honda: Terror of Mechagodzilla would be the last film Honda would ever direct and, as well, the final collaboration between two of the Godzilla series' "founding fathers."
+There are other parts of the Terror of Mechagodzilla score worthy of mention: for a flashback scene made up of black and white still photographs depicting Dr. Mafune's forced expulsion from an oceanographic research institute, Ifukube wrote a splendidly creepy solo for the combo organ that would not be out of place in a gothic horror film and, at the conclusion of the film after Godzilla has vanquished his enemies, he returns to the sea as a touchingly bittersweet melody overtakes the soundtrack.
+In this moment, it is as if Ifukube is not only saying his good-byes to Godzilla but also to his revered colleague, Ishiro Honda: Terror of Mechagodzilla would be the last film Honda would ever direct and, as well, the final collaboration between these two "founding fathers" of the Godzilla series.

 On July 20, Expo '75 opened on Okinawa.
 This world's fair was the second event of its type to take place in Japan, only five years after Expo '70 in Osaka.
 Due to its island location, Expo '75 had an overriding ocean theme and, naturally, aquatic technologies, both contemporary and future, took center stage.